ecoiahq/content-ops-starter/content/pages/pricing.md

     plans:
       - title: Ecoia Foundation
         price: '£1,350'
         details: You’re saving £350 (17.1%) by selecting this package.
+One-off billing.
         description: >
           For startups, non-profits, and mission-led brands establishing their presence.